Syedadnan32/Netflix-Data-Exploration-with-SQL/README.md

 select * from netflix

---9-- RELEASED MONTH IN NETFLIX
+--11-- Movies & TVShows RELEASED MONTH IN NETFLIX ?

 SELECT
     TO_CHAR(TO_DATE(date_added, 'Month DD, YYYY'), 'Month') AS month_name, COUNT(*) AS total_count